Mortgage Calculator Australia

 | Monthly repayment (initial) | $3,597 | $3,000 |

-The IO option saves $597/month during the initial 5-year period, but the loan balance remains at $600,000 the entire time.
-Once the IO period ends, repayments jump to $3,865/month (higher than the P&I option) because you now have to repay the full principal over only 25 years.
-Total extra interest: approximately $144,000.
+The IO option saves around $597/month during the initial 5-year period, but the loan balance stays at $600,000 the whole time.
+Once the IO period ends, repayments jump to about $3,866/month (higher than the P&I option) because you now repay the full principal over only 25 years.
+The result is roughly $45,000 more interest over the life of the loan.

 Impact of Extra Repayments